SARAH-HADDAD/Design-Resources/readme.md

 [Pitch](pitch.com)| This tool allows you to create impressive presentations in a colaborative way.
 [PicWish](https://picwish.com/)| Al tools to easily remove backgrounds of any of your images.
 [Hemingway Editor](https://hemingwayapp.com/) | Hemingway App makes your writing bold and clear.
 The app highlights lengthy, complex sentences and common errors.
+[UsabilityHub](https://usabilityhub.com/) | UsabilityHub is a remote user research platform that takes the guesswork out of design decisions by validating them with real users.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>